 - Upset or tearful for no apparent reason

 - Recurrent thoughts of death

 Whilst the term depression is used to describe a clinical diagnosis, the difference between being on one side of the diagnostic line or the other is often insignificant to the sufferer.
 You don’t have to meet the clinical criteria for a depressive episode to be suffering.
-Many people spend extended periods of time – months or even years – with mild depressive symptoms that may not meet the criteria for clinical depression, but still have a negative impact on their quality of life
+Many people spend extended periods of time – months or even years – with mild but chronic depressive symptoms that may not meet the criteria for clinical depression, but still have a negative impact on their quality of life